ZaubererHaft/core-dumper/readme.md

 ## Add a section header
 Sometimes, custom or additional section should be added.
 Perform the following steps to do so:

-1) increase CoreWriter::st_cCountSectionHeaders by 1
+1) increase `CoreWriter::st_cCountSectionHeaders` by 1
-2) add name of section to CoreWriter::st_cStringTable
+2) add the name of section to `CoreWriter::st_cStringTable`
-3) add index to name in string table
+3) add the index to name of the new section in string table (similar to the existing variables)
-4) add index to store the position of the section in the elf file
+4) add the index to store the position of the section header in the elf file  (similar to the existing variables)
-5) add section to CoreWriter::createSectionHeaders similar to the existing sections
+5) add the section to `CoreWriter::createSectionHeaders` similar to the existing sections
-6) if required, add the payload as byte array (see e.g. CoreWriter::createNoteSectionsPayload)
+6) if required, add the payload of the section as byte array (see e.g. `CoreWriter::createNoteSectionsPayload`)
-7) link header and payload using Elf::AddGenericPayload
+7) link header index and payload using `Elf::AddGenericPayload`
-8) add the payload size in CoreWriter::GetMaxRequiredNumberOfBytes
+8) add the payload size in `CoreWriter::GetMaxRequiredNumberOfBytes`
-9) make sure to extend the allowed number of sections and payloads in Elf
+9) make sure to extend the allowed number of sections and payloads in the `Elf` class

 Similar steps are to be done when adding a program header.